 Hey.
 Carnival season is upon us and last year I attended one of the most famous carnivals – in Venezia Italy.
 This year it will be held on 27.
 1. 2018 – 13.
 2. 2018.
 Last year it was a bit later as I and my friends were there on 25.
 February and it was the closing weekend of the whole carnival.
 Let me tell you a story about our trip.

-I found the trip online on czech discount site and mentioned it to my friends.
+I found the trip online on the Czech discount site and mentioned it to my friends.
 I spend a lot of time searching for cheap travel trips and I often talk about them but usually without approving response from my friends.

 Very spontaneously and quickly we decided to go.

-We would spend one day – saturday – in Venezia with czech delegate and in the evening time we would return back to czech republic.
+We would spend one day – Saturday – in Venezia with the Czech delegate and in the evening time we would return back to the Czech republic.

 It was me, my roommate, our classmate, and her sister.